susanev/uw-stars-cse/exploring-cs/lessons/week4/homework/interactive-monster.md

 	Test your code.
 The eye should move when the mouse is on each side.
 You can decide whether the eyes should still move when the mouse is between them.

-	If its working correctly, when you click it should stop you from moving the eyes, if you click again it should let you move the eyes again.
+	If its working correctly, when you click it should stop your eye(s) from moving, if you click again it should let you move the eyes again.

 1. Write code so that your monster jumps up and down.
 To start define two variables at the top: `jumpValue`, and `jumpDir`, you decide on the values for your monster.